 Update - sadly, Tom passed away in the summer of 2015, but left a legacy of incredible polished diamonds at home in many private collections throughout the world, and left myself and Tony with an everlasting regard for both the man and the outstanding mineral specimens we were able to view in his company.
 R.Kapta 3-19-2019.

 2023 Update - Sadly Tony, my partner in this life venture, passed in 2021 after a long illness.
 I put the online store on hiatus for a while as I recovered and moved states.
 I have since reactivated the store and still have much lovely inventory to add!
 I have resumed my interest in this wonderful hobby, and look forward to meeting new friends in the local rock clubs.
 R. Kapta 3-14-23.

 Regina Kapta is one of those multi-potentialities– lots of varied interests, but working hard to focus on one thing at a time!

 Learning about geology, rock hounding and mineral collecting has naturally led to developing a online rock shop, using the foundation of years of graphic design and photography, and adding skills in e-commerce, SEO, and blogging.
 She has crossed a lot of boundaries, from editor of the local rock club newsletter, writing articles about minerals, setting up a rock and gem show for several years, and branching to the world of ecom.

 “It’s all a work in progress, but learning keeps you young, and challenges can expand what you believe is possible! “

 Rock the world - in your own way!

-If you’d like to find out more about the Earthinsync mission, begin rock hunting, mineral collecting or learn how to develop a rock club, check out the blog at https://earthinsync.com/blogs/terra-harmonia.
+If you’d like to find out more about the Earthinsync, or find local places to rock hunt, do some mineral collecting or find a rock club, check out more blogs at https://earthinsync.com/blogs/terra-harmonia.